uapasha/slamdata-docs/docs/administration-guide.md

 ### Enabling SSL

+If you have trouble following the steps below you may also view our [SSL tutorial video](https://www.youtube.com/watch?v=FWdAMyZnOMM).

 If a database connection supports SSL encryption, which is to say encryption between a client and server such as SlamData and the database, additional configuration is necessary.

-SlamData is written in [Scala](http://www.scala-lang.org/) and executes within a Java Virtual Machine (JVM).
+The backend engine of SlamData is written in [Scala](http://www.scala-lang.org/) and executes within a Java Virtual Machine (JVM).
 To enable SSL encryption several options must be passed to the JVM when running SlamData.
 SlamData simplifies this by allowing these options to be listed in a text file that the SlamData launcher will reference when executed.
 The file location for each operating system is listed below:

 | Operating System        | File Location                                               |
 | ------------------------|-------------------------------------------------------------|